keshavgoyal1744/CVE/React/FinalReportDos.md

 The `memory.events` counter shows 5608 allocation failures due to `MemoryMax` being reached.

-## Impact

-This issue creates a framework-level denial-of-service primitive:

-* A single HTTP request forces the server to allocate memory proportional to attacker-controlled upload size
-* Allocation occurs before application code executes
-* The request cannot be rejected safely by user handlers
-* In containerized deployments the process reaches its memory limit and begins failing requests
-* Attackers can repeat requests to keep instances permanently unhealthy (restart loops / autoscaling exhaustion)

-Because React Server Actions endpoints are commonly exposed without authentication, this becomes a reliable unauthenticated availability attack against production deployments.
-The issue is not dependent on Node.js configuration or reverse proxy behavior; it occurs in the decoding layer prior to application logic.

 # Suggested Fix

 The decoding API should enforce a bounded buffering policy.
 Possible fixes: